AdaCore/gnatstudio/docs/users_guide/projects.rst

   project is managing the source file that uses

 * **List of source directories**:
-  .. index:: source directory
+  .. index:: project; source directory

   All the sources managed by a project are found in one or more source directories.
 Each project can have multiple source directories, and a given source directory might be shared by multiple projects.

 * **Object directory**:
-  .. index:: object directory
+  .. index:: project; object directory

   When the sources of the project are compiled, the resulting object files are put into this object directory.
 There exist exactly one object directory for